-How you choose to live your life can have a big impact on the environment.
+How you choose to live your life and making some eco-friendly lifestyle changes can have a big impact on the environment.
 Many things that most people take for granted are causing pollution and waste that are damaging and depleting our natural resources.
 The things that you do each day; from driving your car to grabbing takeout food from a restaurant, all have consequences.
 Fortunately, most of these can be reduced or even avoided altogether if you take the time and make the effort to correct your behaviors and make more eco-friendly choices.

 One thing you can do to help the environment is to switch to solar energy.
 This has become a popular choice.
 You can install solar panels on your home to utilize this alternative and eco-friendly energy source.
 Solar energy is clean and entirely renewable.
 It can also save you a lot of money.
 When you install solar panels, the sun's rays are used to create the electricity needed to power your home, drastically reducing or even eliminating your expensive energy bills.